What Fuel Do Indy Cars Use

 Pit Stops And Fuel Management

 Pit stops are planned around fuel needs.
-Teams decide when to stop for fuel and tires.
-Stopping too often wastes time.
-Not stopping enough risks running out of fuel.
+Teams decide when to stop for fuel and tires — stopping too often wastes time, while not stopping enough risks running dry.
+Fuel management means tracking consumption data in real time.
+Good fuel management keeps the car running competitively without unplanned stops.

 Benefits Of Ethanol

 IndyCars mainly use ethanol, a type of alcohol fuel.
-Ethanol burns cleaner than traditional gasoline.
-It produces fewer harmful gases like carbon monoxide and sulfur.
+Ethanol burns cleaner than traditional gasoline, producing fewer harmful gases like carbon monoxide and sulfur.
 This helps lower air pollution during races.
-Ethanol is made from plants, which absorb carbon dioxide.
-This process helps balance the carbon released during fuel burning.
-Using ethanol supports renewable energy and reduces fossil fuel use.
-It also supports local farming industries.
+Ethanol is made from plants that absorb carbon dioxide while growing, helping balance the carbon released during combustion.
+Using ethanol supports renewable energy and reduces fossil fuel dependence.
+It also supports domestic farming industries — historically, IndyCar’s E85 came from American corn farmers.

 Future Fuel Innovations

-NASCAR uses unleaded gasoline similar to regular fuel.
-It is closer to what you find at gas stations.
+NASCAR uses Sunoco Green E15 — an unleaded fuel blend closer to what you find at gas stations.
 The fuel must meet strict safety and quality rules.
-NASCAR fuel is designed for longer races and heavier cars.
-It provides steady power over many laps.
+NASCAR’s fuel is designed for longer races and heavier stock cars, providing steady power over many laps.
+It differs from IndyCar’s ethanol-dominant blend because NASCAR engines are specifically tuned for gasoline-based combustion chemistry.

 Formula 1 Fuel Standards